Bluedot-Innovation/documentation/docs/Point SDK/Flutter/Features.md

 ### Fetch Custom Event Metadata

-The API `getCustomEventMetaData` allows fetching custom event metadata set for a Bluedot session.
+The API `getCustomEventMetaData` allows fetching custom event metadata set for a Rezolve session.
 For more details on Custom Event Metadata.

 ```dart
 BluedotPointSdk.getCustomEventMetaData().then((metadata) => {